 Labor Union Basics Toolkit

-This Toolkit provides resources to assist employers in understanding the significance of these developments and complying with these three areas of highly nuanced law:
+This Toolkit provides resources to assist employers comply with these three areas of highly nuanced law:

-In the fiscal year ending in September 2011, the NLRB:
+In the fiscal year that ended in September 2015, the NLRB:

 In light of these developments, whether unionized or not, employers must:

 Understand the scope of employees' rights under the NLRA.

 Avoid disciplining employees for engaging in protected concerted activity.

 Ensure that their employment policies do not interfere with these rights.

 Prepare for an increased number of ULP charges and complaints.

 In addition to the resources below, for information about designing employment policies to comply with the NLRA, see Practice Note, Employee Handbooks: Best Practices: Compliance with the National Labor Relations Act ( www.practicallaw.com/4-513-9448) .

 Lawfully Responding to Union Organizing and Election Campaigns